maria-anna-gis/maria-anna-gis.github.io/index.md

 <div class="about-container">
     <div class="about-text">
-        <p>  Hello!
-Welcome to my portfolio!      <p>
+        <p>  Hello, I am Maria, Welcome to my portfolio!      <p>

-    I am a Copernicus Master in Digital Earth Student in my first year at Paris Lodron University of Salzburg.
+    I am a [ Copernicus Master in Digital Earth (CDE) ] (https://master-cde.eu/) Student in my first year at Paris Lodron University of Salzburg.
 Here, I am developing a strong understanding of earth observation and geoinformatics.
 Next year, I will go to Palacký University Olomouc, Czech Republic, to specialize in Geovisualization and Geocommunication. </p>

     This course is proudly co-funded by the European Union, and I am honoured to be the holder of a full scholarship, as a reflection of my previous academic achievement and experiences.</p>

        Currently, I am focusing on expanding my knowledge of Remote Sensing Techniques and the utilisation of Big Data alongside continual expansion of my Cartographic skills.
-       Overall, my research interests focus on changing environments with a specific interest in geomorphology and the cryosphere.
+       Overall, my study interests focus on changing environments with a specific interest in geomorphology and the cryosphere.
+       Please feel free to explore my projects and blog in the navigation bar above.
+If you are interested in my work or my journey, please contact me in your preferred way via the links below.
     </div>
      <img src="{{ "/assets/about/maria.jpg" | relative_url }}" alt="This is a photo of Maria" class="about-image">
 </div>